+Phase One of the Southern Sewer Interceptor Main Project is currently near substantial completion.
 Phase One Southern Sewer Interceptor Main will collect sewage from the southern portion of Cheyenne and deliver the sewage to the Crow Creek Water Reclamation Facility (CCWRF).

 Project budgeted at \$12.8 million.